Skip to content

 Indian nationals require a visa for any entry into United States of America.
 The H-1B Specialty Occupation is one of the routes available; tourist entry is a separate application.

 USCIS runs an electronic registration process in March.
+From FY2027 selection is wage-weighted — each registration is entered between one and four times according to its OEWS prevailing-wage level, so higher-paid roles are more likely to be selected (replacing the previous purely random lottery).
 Selections are made first against the 65,000 regular cap, then against the 20,000 advanced-degree exemption for US-master’s holders.
-Cap-exempt employers (higher education, certain non-profits, governmental research) are not subject to the lottery.
+Cap-exempt employers (higher education, certain non-profits, governmental research) are not subject to the cap at all.

 No. The H-1B requires a sponsoring US employer.
 Individuals without an employer sponsor typically consider O-1 (extraordinary ability), EB-2 National Interest Waiver, or entrepreneurial routes such as the International Entrepreneur Rule.